eesilas/unihiker-docs/docs/wiki/SystemAndConfiguration/system_and_configuration_burn_os_image.md

    - lsusb
 -onnxruntime
 -graphviz
-## 3- Operation Steps
+## **3- Operation Steps**
-### 3.1- Load OS file
+### **3.1- Load OS file**

 - To use the UNIHIKER Batch Tool, open the UNIHIKERBatchTool.exe file and click on the Load button.
 Select the system image (img) file and the file path will be displayed below.

+!!! note
-Note: The V2.3 image burning tool now includes a file verification function.
+    The V2.3 image burning tool now includes a file verification function.
 After loading the system file, the md5 verification will be performed on the file, which may take between 30 seconds to 5 minutes depending on the computer's performance.
 If the md5 value after the file name is inconsistent, it will prompt that the image is damaged.
 ![](img/7.Burn OS Image/1720595533519-240588b2-4722-4b7f-be5d-9a27c066674c.png)

-### 3.2- Enter firmware flashing mode
+### **3.2- Enter firmware flashing mode**

 - Before using the batch tool, please disconnect the UNIHIKER from the power source and remove the memory card.
 - To enter firmware flashing mode, hold down the Home button on the board and connect it to your computer via USB cable.
 The board will display a white screen and should be recognized as a new device by the software.